Designing Traditions:

 Historically this practice of exoticism has fed multiple fantasies and demonstrate how we must rethink the empiricist epistemology of the visible.
 Objects, artifacts, costumes and textiles remain out of time and out of geography, divorced from their origins, forever possessing an essence of loss and detached histories.
 Object-based research develops into an epistemological confrontation, a practice of activating recognition investigating the powerful fictions of ethnographic and sociological representations.
 What we learn from these objects, their history, and their stories of labor and migration are limited only by our imaginations.

-"The acknowledgement of museums, institutional archives and collections as containers of absence is fundamental in establishing a contextualization that frames absence and develops best practices for the contemporary response through object-based research and narrative interventions.
-The continuum of systematic severing and reassemblage of what seeds a paradox never reflective of the truth; this is an illogic that can never be stabilized. . .
-This can never begin to provide a solid answer about the narrative of other cultures, nor resolve the colonial relationship with postcolonial methods of production, however articulating the epistemological with the social behavior of objects and artifacts through application of design research and narrative exchange may shed light into the shadows."
+The continuum of systematic severing and re-assemblage of what seeds a paradox never reflective of the truth; this is an illogic that can never be stabilized. . .
+Although we can never begin to provide a solid answer about the disrupted narratives of other cultures or resolve the colonial relationship with postcolonial methods of production, we can become better at listening to the social histories of objects and artifacts through application of design research.
+Narrative exchange, rather than self-projected imposition may shed light into the shadows."

 - Chapter 4: Strategies for researching absence in design practice,